torum/Image-viewer/docs/index.md

 # Image viewer/slideshow (Windows/Linux/Mac)
 Simple, minimum, yet configurable photo viewer/slideshow/digital signage software for Windows, Linux, and macOS.
 Inspired by [feh](https://feh.finalrewind.org/).

+Currently in the process of submitting to the Microsoft Store…

 ### Feature:
 * Multiple viewing styles: 1.
 Normal window view, 2.
 "Windowless" view with slideshow, and 3.
 Fullscreen view with slideshow.